Mohamed Adam Moalim

 Mohamed Adam Moalim Ali is a Somalian, a member of the Federal Parliament of Somalia and the current minister of Communications and Technology.

 Education

-Mohamed Adam Moalim Ali obtained his Masters degree MAHSA University in Business Administration.
+Ali obtained his master's degree in Business Administration at MAHSA University.

 Ministerial appointments

-Mohamed Adam Moalim Ali has served as ministers in other ministries such as Minister of Livestock, Forestry & Range and Minister of Public Works, Reconstruction & Housing.
+Ali has served as Minister of Livestock, Forestry & Range and Minister of Public Works, Reconstruction & Housing.
 On April 17, 2024, he was appointed as the Minister of Communication and Technology.